theseanything/civilservicelgbt.github.io/_posts/2019-06-01-civil-service-pride-season-starts-now.md

 For Pride this year, we're reminding everyone why the Civil Service is an inclusive place to work.

+### Share your story

+This Pride season, we want you to share your story.
+Write a blog post for us, and tell us what an inclusive Civil Service looks like to you.

+Send your blog post and a picture of yourself to us at <info@civilservice.lgbt>.
+We'll post as many as we can over the next few weeks.

+### #CivilServicePride

+You can show your #CivilServicePride on social media too.

+Share your pictures from Pride events, and tell us why the Civil Service is an inclusive place to work.

+> Follow us on Twitter [@cslgbt](https://twitter.com/cslgbt), on [Facebook](https://facebook.com/civilservicelgbt) and on Instagram [@civilservicelgbt](https://instagram.com/civilservicelgbt).

 ### Download our Pride posters

 ![Image of the posters](/assets/images/posts/pride-posters.png)